-The controller will use these forecasts to calculate an optimal charging plan for the total network which is dis-aggregated and dispatched to each decentralized buffer individually.
-A backup controller ensures that safety and comfort boundaries are never compromised, it will force a charging cycle if the buffer temperatures are too cold and block the charging cycle when buffer temperatures are too high.
+The controller uses these forecasts to calculate an optimal charging plan for the total network which is disaggregated and dispatched to each decentralized buffer individually.
+A backup controller ensures that safety and comfort boundaries are never compromised.
+It forces a charging cycle if the buffer temperatures are too cold and block the charging cycle when buffer temperatures are too high.

 To supervise the effects of the innovation and the good operation of the network, each consumer’s equipment may be monitored via central computer.